 So you found a contractor who can do your work.
 Whether you need to build a house, add on to a house, or any other construction job, looking for a qualified contractor is important, and you would like to believe you fond the perfect one.
 They have all the experience you need, they act professional, and best of all, they look the part.
 However, before you sign the contract, here are some things you should research.

 Look at This Website

 When you are researching your contractor, there is a website that makes the process a whole lot easier.
 Con-tractors has a website dedicated to contractors who are bad at their job, frauds, and other negative traits you don’t want.
 Of course, not every bad contractor will end up on this site, and you may need to do a little more digging if you’re still unsure.

 Finding reviews on the contractor is always a good move.
-You can look at the pros and the cons of the experiences people had.
-Con-tractors also has reviews you can read of the contractor you’re interested in.
-Of course, online reviews are not the be all in deciding whether or not to hire a contractor.
+You can look at the pros and cons of the experiences people had.
+Con-tractors also have reviews you can read of the contractor you’re interested in.
+Of course, online reviews are not the be-all in deciding whether or not to hire a contractor.
 Negative reviews can be a vocal minority, as some people only leave reviews when they have something negative to say.
 However, reviews are just another tool in your research arsenal.

 Perhaps the best way to figure out if the contractor is right for you is to look for references.
 You will want to look for a contractor who can give you people you can talk to about their experiences.
 If they are local, look for friends or family members who know more about the contractor you’re about to hire.
 Head on over to the buildings they’ve built and see how good they are with your own eyes.
 Alternatively, you can look at their portfolio on their website.